Binding an ASP.Net Control to a Generic List

 colours.Add("#FF0000", "Red");

-This time when we bind the list to a control, we get a different and unexpected, result as shown in the image to the right.
-This is because the standard ToString() method of the Dictionary class will return both the key and the value together - not what we were looking to get!
+When we bind the list to a control, we get a different and unexpected result, as shown in the image to the right.
+This is because the standard ToString() method of the Dictionary class will return the key and the value together - not what we were looking to get!

-What we need to do is tell the list box what to use as the key and what to use as the value.
+We need to tell the list box what to use as the key and what to use as the value.
 This is where it gets slightly confusing as the key of the colours object will become the value of the list item, and the value of the colours object will be the list item text.

 Colour list with HEX values